Viacheslav-Sh1/IndexBridge/README.md

 - Filtering is performed;
 - Most duplicates are removed automatically;
 - Jacred metadata is preserved unchanged;
 - For Jackett and Prowlarr results, missing data is extracted from the headers.
-(screenshot)

 ![Combined output from multiple sources](docs/images/multi-provider.webp)

 > Deduplication does not guarantee the complete removal of all duplicates.
 If different sources return inconsistent or incomplete identifiers, identical releases may appear in the final output.